 Discover the career path of Adrian Griffin, from the first major opportunity to industry-changing achievements.

-Adrian Griffin is a former NBA player and coach.
-He played as a shooting guard and small forward from 1999 to 2008 after playing college basketball at Seton Hall.
-Griffin recently served as the head coach for the Milwaukee Bucks in the NBA.
-He hails from Wichita, Kansas.
+Adrian Griffin is a former NBA player and coach, most recently the head coach of the Milwaukee Bucks.
+He played as a shooting guard and small forward from 1999 to 2008 after a college career at Seton Hall.
+Griffin hails from Wichita, Kansas.
+While his tenure as Bucks head coach was relatively short, his background as a player provides a foundation for his coaching career.

 From July to October 1998, Adrian Griffin played 8 games for Cordivari Roseto in Italy.